tatesutter/SoundWav/README.md

 ## How to Create a JSONWeb Token (JWT)

 ## How to Create a New SoundWav account
+To create a new SoundWav account, follow these steps:

+- Access the site at https://soundwav.onrender.com/.
+- Click the "Sign Up" button.
+- Provide a "Username" and "Password".
+- Click the "Sign Up" button located directly below the "Password" text box.
+- If the account creation is unsuccessful an error message will be displayed.
+If the account creation is successful, then you'll see the account night displayed at the top right corner of the page.

 ## How to Search for a Playlist to add to your account